hanimebar/trust-2-blockchain/README.md

-# Check the PDF file for the images
+# Check the PDF file for the images and links

 # H6 Onion
 x) Read and summarize (briefly, e.g. with some bullets)